To Egypt, with Love … and Hope

 ------------------

 An hour of walking and their procession approached Saqqara.
 Now, on both sides of the road were buildings made of white stone.
 They had no windows and looked like neat blocks.
-These were Mestebes, where the souls of the Dead come to rest.
+These were Mestebes, where the souls of the Dead came to rest.
 Many streets cut across the main road and all of them were lined with mestebes as well.
 Saqqara looked a lot neater and well-ordered than Memphis but then, this is a city only for the dead.
 In the distance, under the white heat of the sky glistened the huge pyramids, resting places of Pharaohs.

 They halted in front of a mestebe.
 A priest dressed in leopard skin came out.
 He said to Ahmos: "we have finished chanting the sacred formulae.
 The food can be laid out".
 Those carrying food baskets stepped in, Abu in tow.
 Inside the mestebe, it was dark.
 Soon, a ceremonial table was set with dishes.
 The priest began a prayer: "O Soul of noble Shenmet, please come hither from your secret dwelling in the netherworld via the invisible door.
 Your noble son has brought you a sumptuous repast.
 Please partake of it!"